 - 1 stick (8 tablespoons) unsalted butter at room temperature

 To Finish the Cake:

-To assemble the cake, place 1 cake top-side down on a cardboard round.
+- To assemble the cake, place 1 cake top-side down on a cardboard round.
 Spread the cherry preserves on top of the cake all the way to the edges.
 Top with the second cake top-side up.
 Spread about 1 cup of the frosting on top of the cake.
 Place the remaining frosting in a pastry bag fitting with a star tip, and pipe a border around the edges of the cake.
 Line the inside of the border with maraschino cherries placed about 1 inch apart.
-Sprinkle the middle space with toasted sliced almonds.